 MACU doesn’t charge any application or origination fees on most of its loans.
 The only fee you might end up paying is a $15 late fee if you miss a repayment.
 Avoid this by signing up for the skip-a-pay program for a $25 fee — which won’t damage your credit.

 MACU is accredited with the Better Business Bureau (BBB), earning an A+ for closing 69 complaints in the past three years.
 But reviewers gave it only 1.33 stars out of 5 and many reviews complain about lack of customer service in settling their issues.

 It only has more negative than positive reviews on Trustpilot, with most complaints citing disappointing customer service and long wait times to reach a CS agent.
 It received 3.5 stars out of 5.

 Are MACU loans safe?

 Generally, yes.
-MACU uses multiple layers of security features to protect your online information, such as encrypted online forms and security questions — though one customer complained that their account had been repeatedly hacked.
+MACU uses multiple layers of security features to protect your online information, such as encrypted online forms and security questions — though one customer complained on Trustpilot that their account had been repeatedly hacked.
 It also has a page on its website with tips on how to make sure your information stays protected, such as avoiding free Wi-Fi networks and keeping your devices updated.

 How to apply for a loan with MACU